Earliest signs of pregnancy: symptoms that can appear before a missed period

 FAQs

-Q: 1.
-How early can pregnancy symptoms start?
+Q: How early can you get pregnancy symptoms?

 A: Some people start noticing subtle signs, like fatigue, breast tenderness, or light spotting, as early as one week after conception, though most symptoms appear closer to when your period is due.
 Everybody is different, so timing can vary from person to person.